3.2. Commands

 For more information see verbose

-cabal bench [TARGETS] [OPTIONS] runs the specified benchmarks (all the benchmarks in the current package by default), first ensuring they are up to date.
+cabal bench [TARGETS] [FLAGS] runs the specified benchmarks (all the benchmarks in the current package by default), first ensuring they are up to date.

-cabal test [TARGETS] [OPTIONS] runs the specified test suites (all the test suites in the current package by default), first ensuring they are up to date.
+cabal test [TARGETS] [FLAGS] runs the specified test suites (all the test suites in the current package by default), first ensuring they are up to date.

 cabal exec [FLAGS] [--] COMMAND [--] [ARGS] runs the specified command using the project’s environment.
 That is, passing the right flags to compiler invocations and bringing the project’s executables into scope.